nikox94/kosen/README.md

 * `sphere x y z radius` Defines a sphere with a given position and radius.
-* `maxverts number` Defines a maximum number of vertices for later triangle specifications.
-It must be set before vertices are defined.
-(Your program may not need this; it is simply a convenience to allocate arrays accordingly)
 * `vertex x y z` Defines a vertex at the given location.
 The vertex is put into a pile, starting to be numbered at 0.
 * `tri v1 v2 v3` Create a triangle out of the vertices involved (which have previously been specified with the vertex command).
 The vertices are assumed to be specified in counter-clockwise order.
-Your code should internally compute a face normal for this triangle.
+The code should internally compute a face normal for the triangle.
 * `plane normalx normaly normalz distance` Defines a plane using the normal to the plane and its distance from the origin.

 ###Transformations